Skip to main content

 A Preface to a Creative Line - A warm up activity that will be suitable to every grade every student

-A Preface to a Creative Line A Preface to a Creative Line - A warm-up activity that will be suitable for every grade and every student On many occasions, my students, when newly arrive at my classes, their feelings towards ‘art’ in general, are quite cold and almost hurtful, unkind, and sometimes unpleasant.
-Of course, with the exception of those students owning already have a heart for the arts.
-However, all those feelings are just based on unawareness, previous poor teaching, and very little or no exposure to the world of creativity and visual expression, the plastic (moldable) arts.
-In any different way in which my students arrive, quiet, loud, timid, short or tall, fast thinkers or slow takers, I welcome them all with the magic of the free line and colors; with the free form given by one energy and impulses.
-Activity: The Line of Thought Organize your space in a way students have a good free space in between each other.
-They...
+A Preface to a Creative Line A Preface to a Creative Line - A warm-up activity that will be suitable for every grade and every student Students on many occasions, when newly arrived at my Art classes, show negative feelings and little or not interest towards any manuality or freehand visual experience.
+Demonstrating cold, sometimes sinic expressions and unoleassent beahavior.
+Except for those students who already have a heart for the arts.
+Surprisingly, the art class can move slowly and may be difficult.
+However, all those feelings are just based on unawareness, fear of ownself capacities and potential, previous poor teaching, and very little or no exposure to the world of creativity and visual expression, the plastic (moldable) arts.
+It doesn’t matter if students arrive quiet, loud, timid, short or tall, fast thinkers or lacking self-confidence, they must be all welcome to experience the magic of the free line and colors, the amazing feeling of making visual displays ca...

 Digital Imagery - Color and Form (Using Photoshop Suit)